Outline

 - Java OpenJDK

-s3cmdandaws cli, for interacting with object storage.- For large object storage transfers, installing and using
+s3cmdandaws cli, for interacting with object storage.- For large object storage transfers, install and use

-rcloneors5cmdin a container orcondaenvironment is recommended.
-When using s5cmd with AI Object Storage, use the CoreWeave fork of s5cmd; see Migrate data to AI Object Storage.
+rcloneors5cmdin a container orcondaenvironment.
+When you use s5cmd with AI Object Storage, use the CoreWeave fork of s5cmd.
+See Migrate data to AI Object Storage.

-- For large object storage transfers, installing and using
+- For large object storage transfers, install and use

 Good to know

 USERNAME) are placeholders.
-Replace them with your own values when running commands in your own environment.
+Replace them with your own values when you run commands in your own environment.

 Do not SSH into compute nodesSSH is the preferred method to access Slurm login nodes.
-However, SSHing into Slurm compute nodes directly to run tasks is strongly discouraged - doing so is considered a bypass of Slurm, and can interfere with running jobs, cause nodes to drain unintentionally, or lead to a temporary loss of resources.
-SSHing into Slurm compute nodes should only be used for debugging purposes.
+However, SSHing into Slurm compute nodes directly to run tasks is strongly discouraged.
+Doing so bypasses Slurm, and can interfere with running jobs, cause nodes to drain unintentionally, or lead to a temporary loss of resources.
+Use SSH into Slurm compute nodes only for debugging purposes.

 Third-party frameworks

-Any framework that runs on Slurm or in Linux containers works on SUNK, including PyTorch, TensorFlow, JAX, DeepSpeed, Megatron-LM, and many others.Third-party frameworks
+This tutorial focuses on a single training workflow, but SUNK supports many ML frameworks.
+Any framework that runs on Slurm or in Linux containers works on SUNK, including PyTorch, TensorFlow, JAX, DeepSpeed, Megatron-LM, and others.Third-party frameworks

 See popular AI and ML frameworks with links to CKS and SUNK guides.